PrefectHQ/prefect/docs/integrations/prefect-bitbucket/index.md

 branch_bitbucket_block.save("my-bitbucket-branch-block")
 ```

-#### Create a new BitBucketCredentials block and a BitBucketRepository block for a private repo
+#### Create BitBucketCredentials block and a BitBucketRepository block for a private repo

 ```python
 from prefect_bitbucket import BitBucketCredentials, BitBucketRepository